Fighting Money Laundering with Statistics and Machine Learning: Terminology

 \subsection{Client Risk Profiling}

 Client risk profiling is used to assign general risk scores to clients.
 Let $\mathbf{x}_c \in \mathbb{R}^d$ be a vector of features specific to client $c$ and $\mathcal{P}$ be a generic set.
-A client risk profiling is simply a mapping
+A client risk profiling is a mapping

 where $\rho(\mathbf{x}_c)$ captures the \textit{money laundering risk} associated with client $c$.
-In the literature, $\mathcal{P}$ is often a discrete set.
 For example, we may have ${\mathcal{P}=\{L,M,H\}}$, where $L$ symbolizes low risk, $M$ symbolizes medium risk, and $H$ symbolizes high risk.

-Client risk profiling is characterized by working on the client, not transaction, level.
-Still, the concept is very general, and numerous statistical and machine learning methods may be employed.
-We distinguish between unsupervised and supervised methods.
-Unsupervised method utilize data sets on the form ${\{\mathbf{x}_c \mid c=1,\dots,n\}}$ where $n$ denotes some number of clients.
-Supervised methods, by contrast, utilize data sets ${\{(\mathbf{x}_c,y_{c}) \mid c=1,\dots,n\}}$ where some labels (e.g., risk scores) $y_c$ are given.
+We stress that client risk profiling in our terminology is characterized by working on the client, not transaction, level.